 When it comes to TVs, OLEDs are the G.O.A.T.
 The big difference between an OLED TV and a regular LED TV is how the pixels are illuminated.
 LED TVs have backlighting to illuminate the pixels in the display, and the backlighting is usually done in zones.
 Because whole zones are illuminated, it becomes harder to create contrast between light and dark areas on your TV.
 Light will leak and illuminate pixels that should be dimmed, which makes it virtually impossible to achieve true black.

 On the other hand, the best OLED TVs have self-illuminating pixels.
 This means individual pixels are illuminated and dimmed, creating more contrast and truer blacks, which results in more eye-popping visuals.
 Without the need for a backlight, the display design also becomes slimmer — we’re talking the width of a pen.

 Simply put, OLEDs look better — whether your TV is on or off — compared to all other display technology.
 However, if you want to buy a top-rated OLED TV, your options are limited.
-Right now, LG and Sony are the only manufacturers in the market.
+Right now, LG, Sony and Vizio are the only major manufacturers in the U.S. market.
 On top of that, the price tag for a true OLED display is no joke.
-The absolute lowest you can pay is $1,500, and deluxe 77-inch products cost almost $10,000 — and they’re still selling out.
+The absolute lowest you can pay (sales notwithstanding) is $1,300, while deluxe 88-inch products cost almost $30,000.

 If you have the coin, keep reading.
 If not, you may luck out with the best Black Friday Tech Deals, which include discounts on many of the best OLED TVs, which you can find below.